Uli the Tenant

 Uli the Tenant (German: Uli, der Pächter) is a 1955 Swiss comedy drama film directed by Franz Schnyder and starring Liselotte Pulver, Hannes Schmidhauser and Emil Hegetschweiler.
 Based on a classic 1849 novel by Jeremias Gotthelf, it was made as a sequel to the hit 1954 film Uli the Farmhand.

-The film was shot at the Rosenhof Studios in Zurich and on location across Switzerland.
+The film was shot at the Rosenhof Studios in Zürich and on location across Switzerland.